 Safeguarding Team Date of last training

 DSL (S. Connor-Hemming) May 2020

 Headteacher (J. Davies) June 2019

 Governor (D. McIlmurray) June 2019

 Deputy DSL (J. Penn) May 2019

 Deputy DSL / LAC (M. Bunce) June 2019

 Deputy DSL (Y. Preston) February 2019

+Deputy DSL (K.Ankiah) September 2020

+Deputy DSL (N. Shaw) September 2020

-Teaching staff (by individual name) 1 st September 2020 - Keeping Children Safe in Education
+Teaching staff (by individual name) 1st September 2020 - Keeping Children Safe in Education

 See Appendix 7 for information on annual staff training

-Policy - the DSL at Hillcrest School will;
+Policy - the DSL at Hillcrest School will:

-- Annually review and update the school's safeguarding and child protection policies in line with statutory guidance and feedback from local and national serious case reviews; - Ensure school procedures are reviewed and updated in light of statutory guidance, and liase with the governing body as part of this review; - Ensure safeguarding policies are available publicly to parents to ensure they are aware that referrals about suspected abuse or neglect may be made and the role of the school in this process; - Ensures all pupils are made aware of the Child Protection Policy and who they can speak to in school if they are worried or concerned; and - Liaise with the nominated governors for safeguarding and child protection each term and deliver an annual safeguarding report and relevant training to the Governing body.
+- Annually review and update the school's safeguarding and child protection policies in line with statutory guidance and feedback from local and national serious case reviews; - Ensure school procedures are reviewed and updated in light of statutory guidance, and liase with the governing body as part of this review; - Ensure safeguarding policies are available publicly to parents to ensure they are aware that referrals about suspected abuse or neglect may be made and the role of the school in this process; - Ensures all pupils are made aware of the Child Protection Policy and who they can speak to in school if they are worried or concerned; - Ensure all aspects of the policy are implemented during periods of student, tutor group, year group isolation and/or whole school closure, as a result of Covid-19, particularly in relation to remote learning; and - Liaise with the nominated governors for safeguarding and child protection each term and deliver an annual safeguarding report and relevant training to the Governing body.